-We’ll walk you through how to make a Facebook business page in a matter of minutes.
+A Facebook business page can be a powerful part of your marketing strategy.
+Don’t worry if you don’t yet have a Facebook business account; setup is fast and easy.
+Here’s a step-by-step guide that will get you up and running in a matter of minutes.
 We’ll also share some tips on how to design a successful business page.

 Public figures also can create a business page.
-If you’re running a real-estate or plumbing business where you are the brand, you’re going to need a business page.
+So, for example, if you’re running a real-estate or plumbing business where you are the brand, you’re going to need a business page.

 Also, you’ll need a business page if you intend to run Facebook ads in the future.

 Sprout Social reports 228.6 million people in the U.S. have a Facebook account.

 Your business page will be linked to your personal Facebook profile, so create your own profile if you don’t have one yet.

 Have the following details ready before you proceed:

 - Your business name for Facebook: Be sure the business name matches your real-world listing to avoid confusion.

 - Your company’s description: What do you do?

 - Photos for your page cover and profile: Upload professional photos to give your page a polished look.
 Profile photos are square and will be displayed at 170×170 pixels on computer screens.
 Cover photos are shown at 820×312 pixels on a computer screen.
 Facebook has an image guide for business pages.